Theerapong/Ansible-launches-AWS-EC2/README.md

 ### At folder "1.provision-vm"

-- "AWS Access Key" and "AWS Secret Key" are encrypted in "vars-encrypted-aws-keys.yml" .
+- In "vars-encrypted-aws-keys.yml" , prepares "AWS Access Key" and "AWS Secret Key" which are encrypted .

-- Some variable (key pair, vpc subnet id, group id) in "vars-others.yml" needs to be prepared in order to specify the location of the VM.
+- In "vars-others.yml", some variable (key pair, vpc subnet id, group id)  needs to be prepared in order to specify the location of the VM.

 - This playbook uses CentOS image from AWS Marketplace, so we have to subscribe it  ("CentOS 7" ,  By: ProComputers.com).

+#### * (how to run)

 - Run by this command , "ansible-playbook playbook-provision-vm.yml --ask-vault-pass"

 ### At folder "2.config-nodes"

+-

 ## Reference